togakangaroo/curriculum/units/10-commandline-versioncontrol/README.md

 #Unit 10 - Version control

 ##Synopsis
-This unit touches upon the basic CRUD (create, read, update, delete) commands in a terminal.
+This unit touches upon the basic CRUD (create, read, update, delete) commands in the terminal.
 It also introduces version control.
 Students will learn how to `clone`, `push`, and `pull` using Git.
 There is no project for this unit.

 ##Lessons